What is a VPN tunnel? The basics of online encryption

 To make this VPN tunneling explained concept even clearer, let’s use an example.
 Imagine you need to send a highly confidential message.

-• Sending data without a VPN is like mailing a postcard: anyone who handles it can read the message.
+• Sending data without a VPN is like mailing a postcard: Anyone who handles it can read the message.

 • Now, with a VPN, you first write your message (your data).